nolan-h-hamilton/ROCCO/README.md

 ## Why

-ROCCO offers several attractive features:

 1. **Consideration of enrichment and spatial characteristics** of open chromatin signals
 2. **Scaling to large sample sizes (100+)** with an asymptotic time complexity independent of sample size
-3. **No required training data** or a heuristically determined set of initial candidate peak regions
+3. **Unsupervised** Does not require training data or a heuristically determined set of initial candidate peak regions
 4. **No rigid thresholds** on the minimum number/width of supporting samples/replicates
 5. **Mathematically tractable model** permitting worst-case analysis of runtime and performance